 - sometimes used not to describe the purpose of a certain type of gift but rather to separately identify the gifts for some other reason.
 So you could set up a contribution fund called Christmas Service to identify contributions made during the Christmas service.

-We’ll go in CMO to Contributions: Management: Cont-Maintenance and add our funds.
+We’ll go in CMO to Contributions: Management: Funds & Pledges and add our funds.

 The Chart of Accounts

 Now we need to let IconCMO know how these gifts should be handled on the accounting side.
 This is what we typically call the church’s books.
 It has assets, liabilities, revenues, and expenses.
 Unlike contributions funds above which ONLY take in money.